pnolle/python_cutSampleSoundFile/README.md

   * starts the image as a container
   * with the ``--rm`` option to remove the container after the job is done
   * and the ``-v`` option to map the local folder to the ``/usr/src/app`` folder within the container, where the script is working

+## Disclaimer

+I discussed the development of this script with AI tools.